cmsc240-s24/cmsc240-s24.github.io/modules/module4.md

 #endif
 ```

-**Note**: Your code should compile and be well documented.
+**Note**: Your code should compile and be well documented with code comments.
 But it does not have to be completely implemented such that everything operates fully.
 In other words, some methods may be "stubbed" out to only print out (`cout`) "in method X".
 This is an exercise to get comfortable with the C++ `class` syntax.

 ---